Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-6/_posts/2001-01-01-review-arrays.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mC4obhKrrPY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 So, what if we have two arrays and we want to put them together?
-That is where the concat function comes in.
+That is where the **concat** function comes in.
 You already know the **concatenation** term from strings.
-This is no different, it just goes through and combines two (or more) arrays together.
+Concat is no different; it just goes through and combines two (or more) arrays.
 Here is the syntax for two arrays:

 ```html
 <html>